MercuryTechnologies/ghciwatch/README.md

-# ghcid-ng
+# ghciwatch

-The next generation of [`ghcid`][ghcid], a [`ghci`][ghci]-based file watcher and recompiler. `ghcid-ng` watches your modules for changes and reloads them in a `ghci` session, displaying any errors.
+The next generation of [`ghcid`][ghcid], a [`ghci`][ghci]-based file watcher and recompiler. `ghciwatch` watches your modules for changes and reloads them in a `ghci` session, displaying any errors.

 [ghcid]: https://github.com/ndmitchell/ghcid